What type of coffee beans are best for making espresso?

 Café de Loja Coffee Beans are some of the top coffee beans for espresso we found in our research.
 This 100% Arabica whole bean coffee has a full body and a deep, fruity flavor that makes a great espresso or drip coffee.

 There’s no bitter aftertaste because the coffee is perfectly roasted to bring out the natural goodness of the beans.
 Café de Loja sources its beans from Loja, Ecuador.
 It grows at 6,233 feet above sea level to give it that fresh, crisp taste with just the right amount of acidity.
+Its low acidity makes it a great choice for those who don’t want their espresso to be too bitter or acidic.

 6. Coffee Bean Direct Italian Roast Espresso